101Vaibhav04/Exploratory-Analysis-Regression-Modeling-of-Cancer-Mortality/README.md

 ## Key findings (from EDA)
 - Dataset size: 3,047 rows × 34 features.
 - Top correlated features with `TARGET_deathRate` include `PctBachDeg25_Over`, `incidenceRate`, `povertyPercent`, and `medIncome`.
-- Missingness: `PctSomeCol18_24` has ~2,285 missing values (consider dropping or imputing).

-## Next steps / extensions
-- Hyperparameter tuning (GridSearchCV / RandomizedSearchCV) for improved performance.
-- Advanced imputation strategies (IterativeImputer) or feature engineering.
-- Geospatial visualization (choropleth maps) to show county-level variability.
-- Deploy a Streamlit dashboard to visualize predictions and SHAP explanations for stakeholders.

-## License
-MIT License — feel free to reuse.
-Please credit the author.

-## Contact
-If you want me to add model metrics, CI, or set up a GitHub repo with this content, I can prepare the repo structure and provide commands for committing & pushing the files.